iamihgam/R_Allocation_construct/README.md

 # R_Allocation_construct
-R scripts for the R_Allocation_construct
-This repository is intended to bring the python and matlab scripts of Allocation and Constructs for LCA by Guillaume Majeau-Bettez et al. 2013
+R scripts for the allocation and constructs in environmental life cycle assessments This repository is intended to bring the python and matlab scripts of Allocation and Constructs for LCA by Guillaume Majeau-Bettez et al. 2013